 Is Auto Liability Insurance A Requirement?

 For instance, your vehicle collided with another.
-The cars of both you and another driver got damaged from the impact.
+The cars of both you and another driver sustain damages from the impact.
 Another issue is that the other party also received injuries.
 After the investigation, they found out that you are liable for the accident.
 Your liability insurance will compensate for the medical expenses and damage repairs that the other driver will have to pay.

-By the term “liability only” insurance, it means that you are getting covered by the minimum insurance coverage required by law.
-Other situations like getting your car damaged by hail or vandalism have other types of coverage to handle them.
+By the term “liability only” insurance, it means that you will receive coverage for the minimum insurance required by law.
+Other situations like your car sustaining damages from hail or vandalism have other types of coverage to handle them.
 The question is, what does liability only insurance cover?

 Liability Insurance Covers The Costs That The Other Party Will Spend

 There are certain conditions that your liability insurance must meet to kick in.
 If the other party can’t prove that you are at fault for the accident, you won’t be liable.
-Of course, if you are known to be responsible for it, your liability insurance will come into the scene.
+Of course, if you are responsible for it, your liability insurance will come into the scene.

 There are limits to the amount that your insurer will payout.
 Depending on the coverage limit that you choose, the amount that your insurer will cover varies.
 There are minimum coverage limits that each state makes as a requirement.
 You can still opt to buy additional coverage though.